janhavighuge/FlipAAC/README.md

 ## Future Plans
 Secured additional research funding for the acquisition of **IoT devices**, including an **EEG device**, to further enhance the system's ability to understand and analyze emotional states in real-time.

-## Getting Started

-### Installation
-To set up the project locally, follow these steps: